webplatform/docs/dom/Navigator/doNotTrack/index.md

 |Editorial notes=MSDN documentation needs updating
 ref to the latest draft.
 navigator.msdoNotTracked dropped in favor of request headers.
+A screen shot of the Blocked content Icon in the IE address bar would be helpful.
 |Checked_Out=Yes
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices